Dr. Stephen Ellenbogen

 Phone: (709) 864-2559

-Dr. Ellenbogen joined the faculty in 2009.
-His current research pertains to (1) the effects of maltreatment in youth, (2) the benefits of early childhood education programs to child protective services recipients, (3) the effectiveness of health services, and (4) social work education.
-Dr. Ellenbogen’s broad areas of research interest include child welfare, adolescence, evaluation research, mixed-methods research, social perceptions, behavioural and emotional problems, and mental health.
-His teaching expertise is in research, theory, human development, and community development.
+Stephen Ellenbogen joined the faculty in 2009.
+With scholarly interests in adolescence and adolescent issues and specialized knowledge in quantitative and mixed methods strategies, Dr. Ellenbogen has recently published papers on (1) impacts of maltreatment, (2) benefits of early childhood education programs to child protective services recipients, (3) mental health service evaluations, and (4) community service learning.
+General areas of research interest include child welfare, social work education, public engagement social perceptions, human development, behavioural & emotional problems, gambling and life course transitions.
+Teaching expertise is in research, community development, human development, and theory.

 - Sinha, V., Ellenbogen, S., & Trocmé, N. (2013).
 Substantiating neglect of first nations and non-aboriginal children.
 Children and Youth Services Review, 35(12), 2080-2090. doi: 10.1016/j.childyouth.2013.10.007